jsimplicio/jsimplicio.github.io/_posts/2018-10-22-new-dscout-home-and-project-page.md

 	<img src="{{ site.baseurl }}/assets/images/home-4.png" title="Complete a project" />
 	<figcaption class="media-caption center">Complete a project</figcaption>
 </figure>

+A researcher is able to delete projects.
+However there are some caveats.
+Dscout does not allow researchers to delete projects which contain active or completed (closed) missions or screeners.

+If a project is in draft and does not contain any data, researchers are able to delete it.

+Below, we see a project which contains the trash icon and projects who don't.
+This shows the difference between "draft" projects, and projects in progress or containing scout data.

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/home-5.png" title="Delete an empty project" />